The Long Season

 Just across the border from Syria, Majdal Anjar in Lebanon’s Bekaa Valley is a sprawling, ramshackle collection of shelters.
 Helmrich spent over a year there filming, with his female collaborator Ramia Suleiman, steadily gaining the trust of his subjects.
 The duo filmed mothers battling to keep their children fed, clothed and educated, bickering wives and husbands, and young women bemoaning their loss of freedom.
 With his trademark single shot technique (utilising fluid camera movements to shoot a scene in one take), Helmrich captures the resilience of the refugees with tenderness and compassion, particularly the womenfolk, as they face an uncertain future.

-Putting faces and voices to the anonymous millions, Helmrich draws us into the daily lives of individuals who, over the course of the film, start to feel as familiar as characters in our favourite television dramas. – Allan Hunter, Screen International
+Putting faces and voices to the anonymous millions, Helmrich draws us into the daily lives of individuals who, over the course of the film, start to feel as familiar. – Allan Hunter, Screen International

 The film reveals a community working together to provide support and guidance to one another, and showing deep compassion.
 'The shooting lasted a year and a half,' says Suleiman.
 'Going there regularly and having this relationship with them I think sometimes allowed us to catch the kind of moment normally you can’t have’. – Sophie Brown, Sight & Sound